Magnetron85/Advanced-radiology-mouse/readme.txt

 ## Mouse Gestures

 The script recognizes various mouse gestures, which are generally designed to resemble the first letter of their intended action.
+Gesturing is activated with a middle mouse click and mouse manipulation.
 For example:

 - "u" (up) for "Previous Protocol"
 - "d" (down) for "Next Protocol"